Chapter in this post:

 There is plenty of choice when looking for tealights with LED lamps on Amazon.
 Unfortunately, almost everyone will be with these little ones CR2032 button cells operated and throw away a lot of hazardous waste.
 I've always been a friend of battery technology and try to get all mobile, electrical devices in a rechargeable form.
 That's why these battery-operated LED tea lights don't come into my house.
 So it was already clear that it should be rechargeable LED candles with a battery.

-Another criterion for me was that the electric pseudo candles also flicker when they light up.
+Another criterion for me was that the electric pseudo-candles also flicker when lit.
 This helps in practice that the candlelight looks as "natural" as possible.

 Other features such as solar charging, timer functions, color changes or remote control were not important to me.
 My motto is: less is more.
 What you don't have can't break. ;-)